Conveyancing for Transfer of Equity

-It is possible to find yourself in a ‘negative equity’ situation, when the outstanding mortgage exceeds the current market value.
+It is possible to find yourself in a “negative equity” situation when the outstanding mortgage exceeds the current market value.
 This could happen when a buyer has taken out a high LTV (Loan to Value) mortgage and the value of the property has subsequently fallen.

 There is no obligation, and you will see your quote online rather than having to wait for an email or call.

-There are any number of reasons why you might wish to transfer equity in a property, such as a marriage or divorce.
+There are any number of reasons why you might wish to transfer the equity in a property, such as a marriage or divorce.
 Homeward Legal are sensitive to the fact that there will be multiple parties involved in such matters.

-Once all parties are in agreement, an official document called a ‘Deed of Transfer’ is drafted for all parties to sign.
+Once all parties are in agreement, an official document called a Deed of Transfer is drafted for all parties to sign.
 Any existing mortgage formalities are also completed.
-If the new owner or part-owner is taking out a new mortgage, then we would also represent the lenders interests in completing this.
+If the new owner or part-owner is taking out a new mortgage, then your property lawyer would also represent the lender’s interests in completing this.